 Brief Reports allow for presentations that can be shared in a concise manner.
 Final project reports, teaching or research ideas in progress, proposals, or prospectuses may be particularly appropriate.
-The program committee will group two to four submissions on similar topics in the same session, and a member of the committee will moderate the session.
+The program committee will group 2 - 4 submissions on similar topics in the same session, and a member of the committee will moderate the session.
 Each brief report will have 10 minutes to present and 5 minutes to field questions/comments.
 During the last 15 minutes of the session, presenters and attendees will engage in a group discussion sharing feedback, providing suggestions, considering related ideas, and exploring possible collaborations.
 Although a Brief Report will typically be submitted by 1-3 people, each group should carefully consider how to make best use of their time to provide the maximum information within the 10-minute presentation.
 Successful Brief Reports typically have only one person present and utilize a minimum number of slides with only the pertinent information.

 The Poster Session is intended to facilitate sharing information and research through a visual display of material rather than a formal oral presentation.
 This session allows an opportunity for informal discussions and interaction between the presenter(s) and the audience.
 Each poster must fit on a 36” x 48” foam display board that will be provided and mounted on an easel.
 The Poster Session will run 60 minutes.
 Presenters may be listed on one poster only, and at least one presenter must be with each poster during the session.